Food Safety Lesson Plans

 Kids enjoy this activity because they can be detectives.
 If you would rather use it digitally, there is a digital version included in the resource on TPT.
 It is one of our most popular activities and we get lots of positive feedback about it!

 3- ServSafe Food Handler– this program provides food safety training, exams, and educational materials to food service managers.
-As a culinary instructor, you should get certified in Servsafe.
+As a culinary instructor, you should get certified in ServSafe.
 A test can be ordered for your students and they can also become certified in ServSafe.
 The workbooks are easy to use and are a great reference for the entire school year.
-We have a fun doodle notes food safety worksheets that help to make it fun and keep the students engaged.
+We have fun doodle notes food safety worksheets that help to make it fun and keep the students engaged.

 4- Glogerm Kit– These kits are such a fun way to show kids how their hands are full of germs!
 It is a powder that you shake on their hands, tell them to shake hands, and then go to their desks and work during the class.
-Towards the end of the class, turn the lights off and shine the light that comes with the kit and show them one by one the items in the room such as the computer, their desks, and then their hands.
+Toward the end of the class, turn the lights off and shine the light that comes with the kit and show them one by one the items in the room such as the computer, their desks, and then their hands.
 The more germs, the brighter and more glowing the area!
 The kids laugh about the number of germs in the classroom but it is a great introduction to hand washing!

 Other Food Safety Teaching Ideas

 Food allergies are a part of teaching food safety and are important especially nowadays with so many different food allergies and sensitivities.
 Kids can relate to this more than we did as children because so many have peanut allergies.
 We have a free food allergy lesson plan that can help you get started and provide some great background knowledge about food allergens.